 Umo is a free system to use and riders can either use a free smartphone app or contact Customer Service at 360-757-4433 to obtain a Umo card for free.

 Western WA University Students & Staff

-Western WA University Students & Staff can access Skagit Transit's Fixed Route Services by showing their WWU ID card to the bus driver.
-WWU has pre-paid for their students and staff to have access to the service.
-This includes both the County Connector services between Everett and Bellingham as well as local service in Skagit County.
+Western WA University students & employees who have a bus pass on their Western card can ride on Skagit Transit's Fixed Route service at no additional charge by showing their WWU ID card to the bus driver.
+As part of a two year pilot program, Western pre-paid for this service which includes both the County Connector services between Everett and Bellingham as well as local service in Skagit County.

 Types of Fares